 Thursday morning I got up, showered, and was drying my hair in the bathroom when I felt that I was not alone.
 The feminine presence was with me.
 I opened the bathroom door to find a distraught woman standing there.
-She was about 22-25 years old with long auburn curly hair, a Caucasian woman in a rather formal 1930s style dress.
-Her white hem fell just above her ankles—the garment I had been seeing all week.
+She was about 22-25 years old with long auburn curly hair, a fair-complected woman in a rather formal 1930s style dress.
+Her white hem fell just above her ankles, which was what I had been seeing all week.
 As I gazed upward I saw a large bloody wound in her chest, which dripped blood and tissue onto the floor.
 She had been shot and was experiencing the panic of her death moment before me.

 I stepped out of the bathroom and through her, as she stepped to the side of my bed.
-I did not learn her name, but I felt a strong sense of betrayal, that she had become involved with a man and the relationship could not for whatever reason come to fruition.
+I did not learn her name, but I felt a strong sense of betrayal and that she had become involved in a relationship with a man that could not for whatever reason come to fruition.
 This man is who shot her.
-I often learn information around the cause of death, and it’s always fascinating.
+I often learn information around the cause of death, and it’s always fascinating stuff.
 Staying true to my role as psychopomp means that details are mere curiosities.
 The only real objective in working with the dead is to learn how I can facilitate helping them move on to the next phase of their destiny, and doing just that.
 Everything else is superfluous.
 That said, sometimes learning what I must from them and helping them shift is no easy feat.

 I asked her if she wanted to move on, and she hesitated.
 I told her that she would not have fully shown herself to me if she did not want help and asked her what held her here.
-My sense was that she was waiting for the man who killed her–her lover–to somehow redeem himself.
+My sense was that she was waiting for the man who killed her–her lover–to somehow redeem himself to her.
 I told her that she may have a long wait, that she had already had a long wait, and that she could wait for him to make amends in a much better place than this hotel.
-After a bit more discussion, she allowed me to walk her into Spirit space and all was restful.
+After a bit more discussion, she allowed me to walk her Beyond and all was restful.